krmarshall/TotalWarhammerDataParser/README.md

 - Create new extract lists such as ./extractLists/sfo2.js
 - Use rpfm to check loc table names and map them to their vanilla counterparts
 - Check if the mod uses any * in table names, rpfm chokes on that character to rename it to something like #
-- Add a new workerModFactory to the mods base game worker (worker2/worker3)
+- Add a new workerMod to the mods base game worker (worker2/worker3)
 - Check for bugs, especially in string replacements.
 - Manually extract the following image paths:
 - ui/skins/default/icon_stat_*